Famous 60's L.A. session

-This is the "Wild Bunch" of 7"ep's by some of the most legendary 60's punk groups: Moving Sidewalks [with young Bill Gibbons of ZZ Top], Third Bardo, Shadows of Knight, Brogues, Del-Vetts, Mourning Reign, Shady Daze and Sounds Unlimited.
+This is the "Wild Bunch" of 7"ep's by some of the cult 60's punk groups: Moving Sidewalks [with young Bill Gibbons of ZZ Top], Third Bardo, Shadows of Knight, Brogues, Del-Vetts, Mourning Reign, Shady Daze and Sounds Unlimited.
 Ripped from multi colored vinyl in Surfadelic <360> sound !

 A great pop-punk-psychedelic outfit from Denver, Colorado.
 Only the

 first 45 appears on their album which is recommended.
 They first formed

 in 1965 when they specialised in playing beat and R&B and they were a

 regular attraction at local frat parties.
 Almost unbelievably they were

 unearthed by Phil Spector who signed them to a management contract and a